 Electrified city bus traffic also reduces noise and emissions.
 With better air and less noise, we can build attractive and sustainable cities for the future.

 Here we drive electric buses

 In 2019, Västtrafik rolled out 60 electric buses in several locations in the Västra Götalands region.
-In 2020, we will start running an additional 150 electric buses in three new cities.
+Since then, hundreds of electric buses have rolled out across the region.
 By 2030, all our city bus services are expected to be electrified.

-- Öckerö: 6 electric buses start running on lines 1, 2 and 3 in February.
+- Öckerö: 6 electric buses started running on lines 1, 2 and 3 in February.

 - Kungsbacka: 3 electric buses started operating in June.